Skip to content

 Additional Notes

-• count() is the preferred function over sizeOf() for clarity and consistency.
+• Prefer using count() over sizeOf() for better clarity and PHP standard compliance.